 2. Proper Hand Placement

 Proper hand placement is crucial for effective chest compressions and achieving a high CCF.
-To do it right, place the heel of one hand in the center of the patient’s chest, on the lower half of the sternum.
+To do it right, place the heel of one hand in the center of the adult patient’s chest, on the lower half of the sternum.
 Put your other hand on top and interlock your fingers.
 Keep your arms straight and position your shoulders directly over your hands.
 This way, you can use your body weight to deliver strong and effective compressions.

 3. Proper Compression Depth and Rate